 One more villain with a name so good that it cannot be skipped from the list.

 He is a character from “Tarzan” who was a guide to Jane and her father Archimedes on an expedition to Africa in search of gorillas.

 The name has English roots, and it means “place with good clay”.

 The name is not modern but not so widely spread, and it’s suited for parents who want to take a step forward from traditional names.

 Sulley, the big blue monster in “Monsters Inc”, is at first glance the best scarer, but once we get to know him a bit better, we see that he has a huge heart and a lot of love within.

 Sulley is usually a nickname for Sullivan, but it’s so charismatic that it can without a doubt be a standalone Disney boy name.

 Sullivan comes from the Irish language, and it means “black-eyed one”.
 If your baby has brown-black eyes, this name will fit him amazingly.

 Want more Disney-related content?
-Read our guide on Planning a trip to Disney World on a budget.
+Here are 100 Disney Quotes About Love, Friendship And Laughter.
+Also, make sure to read our guide on Planning a trip to Disney World on a budget!